Rayen023/RobotVoiceControl/README.md

 ## Citation

-If you use this project in your research, please cite our paper:

 ```bibtex
 @article{KADRI2025106660,
 title = {LLM-driven agent for speech-enabled control of industrial robots: A case study in snow-crab quality inspection},